RLE-Foundation/rllte/README.md

 # Optimizers : self.optimizers['opt'] -> (self.encoder, self.actor, self.critic)
 # ================================================================================
 ```
 This will illustrate the structure of the policy and indicate the optimizable parts.
-Finally, merge these modules and write a `.update` function:
+Finally, merge these modules and write an `.update` function:
 ``` py
 from torch import nn
 import torch as th